SeanDon8888/CardonaPortfolio.github.io/index.md

 #Step 1 Creating our VM

-First, we want to create our Windows 10 pro Virtual Machine.
+First, we want to create our Windows 10 pro Virtual Machine and name our resource group.
+(Naming a group now will create one automatically.)
 ![Branching](VM creation.png)

 The most important part of our simulation is allowing all RDP ports.
 We are using a default username and random password for our credentials.